The 1031 Exchange Ultimate Guide for Real Estate Investors

-Below I'm going to show you a timeline for two different investors who bought and sold properties over a thirty-five-year span.
-The investors in both scenarios start with the same amount of money ($50,000), buy the same property (a $250,000 deal) and have the same growth (5% equity growth each year), reinvest their profits as a 30% down payment on their next deal, but end up with a very different amount due to the taxes.
+Below I'm going to show you a timeline for two different investors who bought and sold properties over a 35-year span.
+The investors in both scenarios start with the same amount of money ($50,000), buy the same property (a $250,000 deal), and have the same growth (5 percent equity growth each year), reinvest their profits as a 30 percent down payment on their next deal, but end up with a very different amount due to the taxes.
 Take a look.
-(For simplicity, we're not including closing costs, depreciation, loan pay-down, cash flow, and other obvious sources of income and expenses in this diagram.
+(For simplicity, I'm not including closing costs, depreciation, loan pay-down, cash flow, and other obvious sources of income and expenses in this diagram.
 This is simply to illustrate a point.)

-Investor #1 (above) purchased a $250,000 property with his $50,000 down payment.
+Investor No. 1 (above) purchased a $250,000 property with his $50,000 down payment.
 After five years, he sold it for $319,070.39.
-He was able to use the entire profit–and his equity built thus far–to put a 30% down payment on his next deal.
+He was able to use the entire profit—and his equity built thus far—to put a 30 percent down payment on his next deal.
 This continues for 25 years with no tax due because of the continual use of the 1031 exchange.
-Now let’s take a look at investor #2, who chose not to use the 1031 exchange:
+Now let’s take a look at investor No. 2, who chose not to use the 1031 exchange:

-After 25 years, investor #2 ended up with just under $2.5 million.
-While still a respectable sum of money, notice that she trails investor #1 by over $1,000,000!
-This is because investor #1 was able to put the government’s money to work, helping him build greater wealth.
+After 25 years, investor No. 2 ended up with just under $2.5 million.
+While still a respectable sum of money, notice that she trails investor No. 1 by over $1 million!
+This is because investor No. 1 was able to put the government’s money to work, helping him build greater wealth.

-Now, what happens at the end of year 25 to investor #1?
+Now, what happens at the end of year 25 to investor No. 1?
 After all, the 1031 exchange is simply a method of tax deference, not tax avoidance.
 Or is it?
 Let’s talk about that next.

 The 1031 Exchange End Game

-In the example above, investor #1 ended year 25 with $3.8 million, while investor #2 ended with $2.4 million.
+In the example above, investor No. 1 ended year 25 with $3.8 million, while investor No. 2 ended with $2.4 million.
 But what happens after that?
 Typically, there are three common scenarios for any real estate investor when they are finished with their investment career:

 1. Cash Out